lucamartucci/lucamartucci.github.io/index.md

 In particular, recently I have been thinking about questions related to the topics of

-* spectral graph theory
+* spectral and algebraic graph theory
-* applications of linear/semidefinite programming, the Sum-of-Squares algorithms
+* applications of linear/semidefinite programming, including the Sum-of-Squares algorithms

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***